cisco-ie/IOSXE_ZTP/README.md

 ## Acknowledgment

 A big shoutout to Jeremy Cohoe (jcohoe) <jcohoe@cisco.com> .
-His XE ZTP script is a foundation for our codebase.
+His XE ZTP script is a starting point for our codebase.